All Episodes

 Exactly what they said they were going to fix when they ran against the so-called Republican culture of corruption last November.

-Novak talks about he has never seen the Senate behave the way it's behaving in his fifty years in uh in uh in Washington.
+Novak talks about he has never seen the Senate behave the way it's behaving in his 50 years in Washington.

 In his six and a half months as majority leader, Harry Reid's tended to suppress free expression in the Senate.

-He last week uh cut off an attempt to respond to him by Senator Spectre.
+He last week cut off an attempt to respond to him by Senator Specter in an abrupt way that I had not witnessed in a half century of Senate watching.

 Last night's performance made us the laughing stock of the world.